Vinai/Symlink-Cache/README.markdown

+## DEPRECATED ##

+This extension is deprecated and is only left here to point anybody visiting to the successor extension here: https://github.com/colinmollenhour/Cm_Cache_Backend_File

+## Old README: ##

 This module is intended to improve the performance of the file cache backend with large cache pools (as fast or slow backend).